 Self-control problems constitute a potential explanation for the under-investment in preventive health in low-income countries.
 Behavioral economics offers a tool to solve such problems: commitment devices.
-We conduct a field experiment to evaluate the effectiveness of different types of theoretically-motivated commitment contracts in increasing preventive doctor visits by hypertensive patients in rural India.
-Despite achieving high take-up of such contracts in some arms, we find no effects on actual doctor visits or individual health outcomes.
-A substantial number of individuals pay for commitment, but fail to follow through on the specified task, losing money without experiencing any health benefit.
-We develop and structurally estimate a pre-specified model of consumer behavior under present bias with varying levels of naivete.
-The results are consistent with a large share of individuals being partially naive about their own self-control problems: sophisticated enough to demand some commitment, but overly optimistic about whether a given level of commitment is sufficiently strong to be effective.
-The results suggest that commitment devices may in practice be welfare diminishing in some contexts, and serve as a cautionary tale about their role in health care.
+We conduct a field experiment to evaluate the effectiveness of different types of theoretically-motivated commitment contracts in increasing preventive doctor visits by hypertensive patients in India.
+Despite achieving high take-up of some contracts, we find no effects on actual doctor visits or health outcomes.
+A substantial number of individuals pay for commitment, but fail to follow through, losing money without experiencing any health benefit.
+We develop and structurally estimate a pre-specified model of consumer behavior under present bias with varying degrees of naivete.
+The results are consistent with a large share of individuals being partially naive: sophisticated enough to demand some commitment, but overly optimistic about whether a given level of commitment is sufficiently strong to be effective.

-As one of the most influential socio-political movements in 20th-century China, the Cultural Revolution (1966-1976) resulted in widespread conflict.
-This paper investigates its economic legacies, utilizing county-level variation in revolutionary intensity, as measured by the number of resulting deaths.
-After constructing a county-level panel of industrialization (1953-2000), we use a generalized difference-in-differences strategy to estimate the revolution’s dynamic effects on economic development.
-The results show that worse-affected counties performed at least as well during the pre-revolution periods, but were slower to industrialize afterwards.
-The effects were largest in 1982, and decline through 1990 to 2000.
-Moreover, using individual-level census data, and combining cohort and regional variation in revolutionary intensity, we find cohorts with more exposure are less likely to obtain higher education degrees, and to take up professional and entrepreneurial occupations.
+As one of the most influential socio-political movements in 20th-century China, the Cultural Revolution (1966-1976) resulted in widespread conflict, predominantly directed towards the educated elite.
+This paper investigates its economic legacies, exploiting geographic variation in revolutionary intensity, measured by the number of resulting deaths.
+Using a county-level panel over five decades and a difference-in-differences strategy, we find worse-affected areas performed better at baseline, but were slower to industrialize.
+Using individual-level census data to investigate potential mechanisms, we find more exposed cohorts are less likely to obtain higher education degrees, and to take up professional and entrepreneurial occupations.

-"Rural Banks and Agricultural Production: Evidence from India's Social Banking Experiment", with C. Boudot, A. Butler, and J. Eigner
+5. "Rural Banks and Agricultural Production: Evidence from India's Social Banking Program", with Camille Boudot, Andre Butler, and Johannes Eigner (paper) Under Review